 When it comes to selecting bottom paint, boat owners have many choices.
-We recently caught up with a few regional experts who shared some important information to help you prepare your boat for splash day.
+We recently caught up with a few regional experts on the Chesapeake Bay who shared some important information to help you prepare your boat for splash day and find the bottom paint that's right for you.

 Types of Paint